KilledByAPixel/OS13k/README.md

  - When a new trophy is unlocked or the message is changed a popup will automatically appear
  - Total trophy count is shown in the taskbar and the trophy case shows all unlocked trophies
  - *You can use tophies to store data!* Use OS13k.GetTrophy to get a trophy message
- - *Keep your trophy names and messages short, experiment with fun ideas and icons!*

 ### Trophy Functions
  - OS13k.Trophy(game='', icon='', name='', message='') - Unlock a trophy